ilkilab/agorakube/docs/instructions.md

     replicas:
       #audit: 1
       controller_manager: 3
-# keycloak_oidc is an Alpha feature and do not support persistence wet.
+# keycloak_oidc is an Alpha feature and do not support persistence yet.
 Use it only for test purpose.
   keycloak_oidc:
     enabled: false
     admin: